bppl/Standards/git.md

 ### Case 2: Workflow when creating a new branch.

+When you create a new branch, we recommend you create it from `master`, so that it reflects the latest state in the project and can be easily merged.

 ```bash
 # Move to master and pull new changes
 $ git checkout master